rainwoodman/python-mpi-bcast/README.rst

 python-mpi-bcast
 ================

-HPC friendly python interpreter.
+HPC friendly python interpreter that deploys packages to computing nodes via MPI.

-Why is Python slow on a super computer?
+Why is Python slow on a supercomputer?
 ---------------------------------------

 One problem with large scale parallel application written in Python is the slow startup time.
-The Python Interpreter may spend half an hour before even start processing any useful user logic.
+The Python interpreter may spend half an hour before even start processing any useful user logic.

 Python does a lot of file operations upon startup.
 This is not an issue for small scale applications -- but on